kgarfinkel/BabyAnimals/README.md

 ### Image Uploading

+Uploads the requested image to the configured s3 bucket.
+The request may be a path or a URL.
+The response is a JSON with a unique id that can be used to GET and transform the image, as well as access the image in s3 (the id is the s3 key).

 **Syntax:**

 ```js
 POST /babyanimals/upload?src={{image}}
 ```

-**Definition:**

-Uploads the requested image to the configured s3 bucket.
-The request may be a path or a URL.
-The response is a JSON with a unique id that can be used to GET and transform the image, as well as access the image in s3 (the id is the s3 key).

 **Example Request:**
 ```js